STARTING A PROJECT

 Access the following Development Services resources to understand what is allowed on your property.

 The Zoning Code outlines the base requirements such as height, setbacks, land uses, façade articulations, etc. The Zoning information for a property can be found using Marana Maps.
 The interactive application shows what the zoning and specific land use is for each property location.
 Also, some areas have additional requirements; please refer to the Title 5, Zoning of the Land Development Code for specific requirements.
-Visit the Planning Department web page for additional resources.
+Visit the Development Services for additional resources.

-Visit the Building Safety Department's web page to view the current design criteria, adopted codes and amendments, plan review guidelines, permit checklist and other helpful resources.
+Visit the Development Services web page to view the current design criteria, adopted codes and amendments, plan review guidelines, permit checklist and other helpful resources.

 Visit the Engineering web page for information regarding Town engineering codes and standard engineering practices.